openmanuscript/openmanuscript/workflow.md

 This allows you to create and maintain different versions of the manuscript to just try out, using the same scenes as building blocks.

+## Submission

+When it's time to submit a *docx* or *pdf* file to an editor, agent, or magazine, you can create one with the `oms` tools in this repository.
+Then it's up to you to keep track of that manuscript.

-If you're interested in keeping the *docx* files around, you can simple create a directory, name the file something meaningful, and keep it around.
+To do this, you can simple create a directory, name the file something meaningful, and keep it around.
 You can also edit a small file that contains notes (in this example, it's called `readme.me`) that remind you what each of the submission files was for.
 For